EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

 offered by PostgreSQL.
 More information can be found in the ["Client Authentication" section of the PostgreSQL Documentation][pghba].

-Make sure you test the following command before proceeding:
+Run the following command as the barman user on the `backup` host in order to verify that the `backup` host can connect to PostgreSQL on the `pg` host:

 ``` bash
 barman@backup$ psql -c 'SELECT version()' -U barman -h pg postgres